Yews to Eucalypts

 The Dean family followed what was considered a non-conformist Anglican religion being Baptists.

-In the 1841 census Hannah was living with a Samuel Colman and his wife and daughter in Brixton at the age of 18.
-There is no identifying record but it is possible that she was living there in service as a servant, not uncommon at the time.
+In the 1841 census, Hannah was living with a Samuel Colman in Brixton.
+She was 18 years old at that time.
+His wife and daughter were also living there.
+There is no identifying record but it is possible that she was living there in service as a servant?

 It would appear from all intents and purposes that both William and Hannah were both from reasonably content families.
 If not quite middle-class their long established roots in Surrey might have put them into the ‘respectable poor’ class deemed so important by the upper and middle classes of eighteenth and nineteenth century England.